 Doing the Marketing Minor over the summer has been by far the best academic decision I have made in my college career.
-The classes are very useful without having to mention the amazing professors who truly dedicate their summer to help the students grow professionally in the Marketing field.
+The classes are very useful and the amazing professors truly dedicate their summer to help the students grow professionally in the Marketing field.

 Brisa Tzintzum '19 Marketing Minor

 The Marketing Minor can be a valuable addition to your major course of study.
-This 18-unit, one-summer cohort program is an efficient way to complete a minor at the University of Arizona with guaranteed access to the needed courses.
-Faculty with academic and experiential credentials will provide the instruction.
-The business and communication skills offered in the program can be utilized in a variety of careers related to the following non-business degrees:
+The entire program is pre-designed for you.
+All courses are taught by faculty experts.
+The marketing, business and communication offered in the program can be utilized in a variety of ways to enhance and boost your career potential and opportunities.